“Cool contemporary hotel with a holistic spa, heavenly cuisine and a Zen ambiance, on the embassy- and hotel-lined Sathorn Road”

 Bathrooms are a real highlight.
 Cream limestone, deep baths, power showers, silky-soft bathrobes and invigorating custom-made COMO Shambhala Spa toiletries, scented with eucalyptus, geranium, peppermint and lavender, make them chic and indulgent.

 All the rooms are spacious, but if you want something really special (which won't cost the earth), book a duplex Penthouse Suites.
-They are jaw-droppingly huge, with an open-plan living space downstairs (including kitchenette and dining area) and bedroom, dressing area and vast bathroom upstairs.
+They are jaw-droppingly huge, with an open-plan living space downstairs (including dining area) and bedroom, dressing area and vast bathroom upstairs.
 Gazing out across the city through the spectacular double height windows, with your own butler on call, you'll feel like one of the stars who frequent them (Mariah Carey and Kylie are fans).

 Otherwise we'd have no hesitation recommending the Metropolitan Rooms, which are probably the best value.
 They are clean and bright, with good views and plenty of storage space.
 Those with a child can have an extra bed put in (or 2 at a pinch), or use one of the sofas.
 You could save a few dollars on the somewhat narrower Studio but it doesn't seem worth it.
 Or you could pay a bit more for a Terrace Room with a private patio, but as these are enclosed and viewless we personally wouldn't advise it.